shaik1002/biggitlabbomb/doc/update/versions/gitlab_16_changes.md

 | 15.11                | [15.11](#workaround-instance-created-with-1511) |

 Most instances should use the 15.9 procedure.
-Only very new instances require the 15.10 or 15.11 procedures.
+Only very new instances require the the 15.10 or 15.11 procedures.
 If you've migrated GitLab using backup and restore, the database schema comes from the original instance.
 Select the workaround based on the source instance.